scottslowe/learning-tools/consul-ansible/README.md

-# Running a Consul Cluster in Vagrant
+# Running a Consul Cluster in Vagrant (with Ansible)

-These files were created to allow users to use Vagrant ([http://www.vagrantup.com](http://www.vagrantup.com)) quickly and relatively easily spin up a Consul ([http://www.consul.io](http://www.consul.io)) cluster.
-The configuration was tested using Vagrant 1.7.2, VMware Fusion 6.0.5, and the Vagrant VMware plugin.
+These files were created to allow users to use Vagrant ([http://www.vagrantup.com](http://www.vagrantup.com)) and Ansible ([http://www.ansible.com](http://www.ansible.com)) to quickly and relatively easily spin up a three-node Consul ([http://www.consul.io](http://www.consul.io)) cluster.
+The configuration was tested using Vagrant 1.8.1, VMware Fusion 8.1.0, the Vagrant VMware plugin, and Ansible 1.9.1.
+Other versions of these components may work, but have not been tested.

 ## Contents